MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-6-power-bi-report.md

 ms.search.form: Get started
 #customer intent: I want to learn how to Create a Power BI report from your KQL queryset
 ---
-# Real-Time Intelligence tutorial part 6: Create a Power BI report from your KQL queryset
+# Real-Time Intelligence tutorial part 6: Create a Power BI report

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 5: Create a Real-Time dashboard](tutorial-5-create-dashboard.md).